 What Ancient and Medieval Heritage Tell Us about the Northeast – Part 1

 Think about Northeast India and you will be taken to a dreamland where hills and lakes, green cover and rivers, snow clad mountains and tea gardens, wildlife and hospitality welcome you.
 Almost all the states of Northeast India have an ancient past with connect to the Ramayana and Mahabharata.
-The marriage of Arjuna and Chitrangada from Manipur, Pramila kingdom of Meghalaya liberated by Arjuna, marriage of Krishna’s grandson Aniruddha with Usha, the daughter of the king of Sonitpur Assam, marriage of Krishna and Rukmini, a Mishmi princess from Arunachal Pradesh, and the list goes on.
+The marriage of Arjuna and Chitrangada from Manipur, Pramila kingdom of Meghalaya liberated by Arjuna, marriage of Krishna’s grandson Aniruddha with Usha, the daughter of the king of Sonitpur Assam, marriage of Krishna and Rukmini, and the list goes on.

 This place of the eight sisters of Northeast, comprising of Assam, Meghalaya, Arunachal Pradesh, Manipur, Mizoram, Tripura, Nagaland, and Sikkim, will surprise you pleasantly every now and then as you explore

 According to legend, it was at a small hillock called Bhasmacala that Kamdev interrupted Lord Shiv’s meditation.
 Lord Shiv burnt Kamdev to ashes with his anger.
 It is in the middle of the river Brahmaputra in Guwahati, Assam.
 This hillock is also known as Peacock Island – the world’s smallest inhabited river island.
 The Umananda Temple of Lord Shiva is located in this island of Northeast India.
 The Shiv temple was built during the 17th century by the then Ahom king Gadadhar Singha.